bowenshi/across-domains/README.md

 # Domain-Relevance of Influence: Characterizing variations in online influence across multiple domains on social media

-run the code for making Figure1 python3 Figure1.py
+run the code for making Figure1: python3 Figure1.py

-run the code for making Table1 python3 Table1.py
+run the code for making Table1: python3 Table1.py

+run the code for making Table2: python3 Table2.py

 1. The data set and codes come from our paper titled "Domain-Relevance of Influence: Characterizing variations in online influence across multiple domains on social media".